Welding safety starts with an understanding of what could go wrong, and preparation for when it does.

 - Ventilation: All welding areas should have proper ventilation.
-Check with OSHA for the up to date standards.
-Poor ventilation leads to "plume poisoning".
+Check with OSHA for the up-to-date standards.
+Poor ventilation leads to “plume poisoning”.
 If you suspect that be inhaled a toxic plume seek medical help immediately.

 - Storage: All flammables should be stored in a flammable liquids locker.

-- Eye protection: welding eye protection protects against injuries from debris and from the effects of the ultraviolet light.
+- Eye protection: welding eye protection protects against injuries from debris and from the effects of ultraviolet light.
 Different types of helmets are made to protect you when performing different types of welding.
 These vary by shade number, having a passive or auto-darkening lens (automatically adjusts to welding rays) and comfort/fit.

 - Fire protection: Sparks created during the welding process can start fires.
-For welding Class C extinguishers are often used since these are for electrical fires.
+For welding, Class C extinguishers are often used since these are for electrical fires.
 Sand and water can also help to extinguish fires.

 - Protective Clothing: All skin areas need to be protected to protect against molten metal and sparks.
+This includes: